ialbert/pyblue-central/README.rst

 Features
 --------

-* zero configuration, **PyBlue** requires no initialization, configuration or settings files, a fixed layout to function
+* zero configuration, **PyBlue** just needs to be pointed to a directory and it works
-* just point to a directory and it works
+* requires no initialization or settings file, nor does it require a certain directory layout
-* minimalistic design with a tiny codebase of around 350 lines of Python
+* minimalistic design with a tiny codebase of around 400 lines of Python
 * add one line to each HTML file turn on the functionality of the extension modules
 * supports Markdown_ and reST_ based content generation
-* simple crosslinking to all content within the site
+* simple cross-linking to all content within the site
-* supports table of contents and galleries
+* supports table of contents and image galleries
-* optional tagging or grouping files with regular expression patterns
+* optional tagging or grouping of files with regular expression patterns
-* usese python Mako_ templates which means that there are no limitations to what you can do within a template ;-)
+* uses the python Mako_ templates which means that there are no limitations to what you can do within a template ;-)

 **PyBlue** is a modification of the PyGreen_ project that is being expanded to include more data oriented functionality.